 So, you can see if something’s going up, you can take a look as to why that’s happening.

-In terms of keyword tracking, it does a much better job than other tools like BiQ SEO that I’ve been playing with recently.
+In terms of keyword tracking, it does a much better job than other tools like DiiB I’ve been playing with recently.

 I can also break these down if I want to, and I can find out more information.

 So, I can take a look at the results for a particular keyword, as opposed to being for a global result.
 We can see what’s ranking in the top.

 Quite good for your SEO analysis so, you should find actionable data inside here to really get stuck in and fine tune and tweak to make sure that you can start to optimize your pages and posts.

 And if you see that certain keywords are dropping, you can take a look at if you could optimize things a little better and squeeze just a little bit more performance out of there.

 Again, we’re notified when the last analysis and when the next analysis is going to be taken.

 But you can refresh this manually.
 So, if you think, well, 7 days is a little long; I’ve made some changes.